anesta95/anesta95.github.io/index.md

 {%- include util/auto-content-generator.liquid -%}

 Hello there!
-My name is Adrian Nesta and I'm a native San Diegan currently based in Brooklyn, NY.
+My name is Adrian Nesta and I’m a native San Diegan currently based in Brooklyn, NY.

-I am a data journalist, a gig that allows me to combine my passion for storytelling with my skills finding, analyzing, and visualizing data.
-I currently work at Dotdash Meredith and have reported on various topics including COVID-19, prescription drug prices, the labor and housing markets, and inflation for sites like [Investopedia](https://www.investopedia.com/), [Verywell Health](https://www.verywellhealth.com/), and [The Balance](https://www.thebalancemoney.com/), among others.
+I am a data journalist, a gig that allows me to combine my passion for analysis and reporting with my skills finding, cleaning, documenting, analyzing and visualizing data.
+I currently work at [Fingerpaint Group](https://www.fingerpaint.com/).
+In previous roles I have reported on various topics including COVID-19, prescription drug prices, the labor and housing markets, and inflation for sites like [Investopedia](https://www.investopedia.com/), [Verywell Health](https://www.verywellhealth.com/), and [The Balance](https://www.thebalancemoney.com/), among others.

-I have also written about housing issues in the New York City area for the investigative non-profit [City Limits](https://citylimits.org/author/adrian-nesta/) as well as contributed data visualization work on corporate governance for the Financial Times specialist publication [Agenda](https://www.agendaweek.com/).
+I have also written about housing issues in the New York City area for the investigative non-profit [City Limits](https://citylimits.org/author/adrian-nesta/) as well as contributed data visualization work on corporate governance for the Financial Times specialist publication Agenda.

 You can find more about me, my work, my blog, and how to contact me on this page.